 When authorizing payment for travel expenses, the travel request form should be used to determine if the expenses are valid and reasonable.
-Travel requests can be completed through Concur in the Request module.
+Travel requests can be completed through Workday in the Spend Authorization Application.
 Expenses that have not been properly substantiated within 60 days from the due date may become either non reimbursable or reported as taxable income to the traveler.

-4.1 P-Card (University Credit Card)
+4.1 Travel and Expense Cards (University Credit Card)

-Travelers should use their P-Card for all travel expenses.
+Travelers should use their Travel and Expense Card for all travel expenses.
 This is the preferred method of payment because it provides insurance coverage for University travel.
-This insurance coverage is available for all P-Card carrying faculty and staff through JP Morgan Chase.
-For more information on this coverage, please refer to the P-Card Travel Benefits section of this document or your Visa Commercial Card Benefits Packages.
+This insurance coverage is available for all Travel and Expense carrying faculty and staff through JP Morgan Chase.
+For more information on this coverage, please refer to the Travel and Expense Card Travel Benefits section of this document or your Visa Commercial Card Benefits Packages.

-In order to obtain a P-card, contact the P-Card Administrator in the Controller's Office for the current application procedures and refer to the University purchasing card policy.
+In order to obtain a Travel and Expense Card, contact the Card Administrator in the Controller's Office for the current application procedures and refer to the University purchasing card policy.